 Keep your devices safe from malware

 The best protection against malware is a strong antivirus program from a trustworthy provider, such as Avast Free Antivirus.
-Our antivirus is consistently rated “excellent” by industry experts, trusted by 400 million people worldwide, rated "Antivirus with the lowest impact on PC performance” by AV comparatives – and free.
+Our antivirus is consistently rated “excellent” by industry experts, trusted by millions of people worldwide, rated "Antivirus with the lowest impact on PC performance” by AV comparatives – and free.